michaelrsweet/rasterview/README.md

 -------------------------

 - Color picker mode now copies the hex RGB color to the clipboard.
+- Zoom gestures are now supported on macOS.
 - Addressed a few warnings from LGTM.
 - Fixed macOS bundle information and now provide fat binaries for Intel and Apple Silicon.